growthbook/growthbook-cli/README.md

 ## `growthbook auth login`

-Configure the GrowthBook SDK with your project
+Configure your credentials with the GrowthBook SDK with your project

 ```
 USAGE